jillesvangurp/kt-search/manual/ExtendingTheDSL.md

       // and you can use class properties
       // if you want to keep things type safe put(FooDSL::foo, "bar")
+      // and of course you can mix this with string literals
+      // via the RawJson value class
+      this["raw"] = RawJson("""{"foo":"bar"}""")
     }
     // you can also use withJsonDsl as a short hand
     // for JsonDsl().apply